 It can also come from seasonings like MSG (monosodium glutamate).
 The mono in monosodium glutamate means it contains only one molecule of sodium.
 MSG is an isolated, purified form of glutamate.
 Glutamate added as seasoning accounts for less than 10% of our daily glutamate intake from food.
 And according to the FDA, “a typical serving of a food with added MSG contains less than 0.5 grams of MSG.”

-The Effects of Monosodium Glutamate on the Digestive Tract
+The Effects of MSG on the Digestive Tract

 When you eat food containing glutamate – either from protein or seasoning – this is what happens:

 Mouth.
 Once you take a bite of a food that contains glutamate, the glutamate receptors in the mouth activate.
 They tell your brain that you are tasting umami, a meaty savory flavor.
 Your brain responds by telling your mouth to make more saliva.
 Saliva lubricates our food for swallowing.

 Stomach.
 From the mouth, glutamate travels as part of the bolus of food down the esophagus to the stomach.
 There are glutamate receptors in the stomach as well.
 These activate the vagal nerve, which tells the brain that protein-rich foods have arrived.
 The brain responds by telling the stomach to prepare for protein digestion.
 Interestingly, the vagal nerve is activated only by glutamate, not any of the other amino acids.